Canyon bat: Behavior and reproduction

 Parastrellus hesperus is commonly the first bat out in the evening and the last bat to be seen after sunrise.
 These bats are most active in the hours immediately following sunset and preceding sunrise and are usually not active during the overnight hours.
 On a few occasions, P. hesperus has been observed in flight during the late morning hours in full sunlight.

 P. hesperus is an insectivorous bat.
 As such, their flight is erratic and fluttery.
 Their low-aspect wings give these bats increased maneuverability, an important characteristic when hunting flying insects.
+They forage in the open above small trees.

 P. hesperus will enter periods of hibernation when the weather grows cold or food supplies diminish.
 However, both male and female members of this species will sometimes emerge during the winter months to hunt, though not in the numbers commonly observed during warmer times of the year.
 P. hesperus hibernates in mines, caves, and rocky crevices.
 These bats are not known to hibernate in large groups and are usually found singly.

 Females of P. hesperus give birth to their young in June.
 These bats usually have two young, but may produce only one young per mating.
 In keeping with their mostly solitary nature, females raise their young alone or in small maternity colonies of no more than a dozen bats.
 Young are typically capable of flight within 2–3 weeks of birth.